GeneralCategory

 Because anyone — including your competitors or members of the public — can easily purchase domain names, it’s strongly recommended to get a domain name that contains your company name.

-Have a product or service that you want to promote more than others?
-It might be worth giving it some TLC and registering its own domain name.
+Alternatively, if you have a product or service that you want to promote more than others, it might be worth giving it some TLC and registering its own domain name.

 For example, eCommerce giant Amazon does that with Kindle.
 The domain kindle.store redirects to the Kindle product page on Amazon’s home website.
 This is a savvy strategy, designed to capture all those people who are typing “buy kindle” into their web browsers.